-In the past the upfront cost for course fees was a potential barrier to education, preventing aspiring students from reaching their full personal, professional and earning potential.
-But through careful budgeting and planning, funding your course and continuing to meet your existing commitments can be relatively stress free.
+In the past, the upfront cost for course fees was a potential barrier to education, preventing aspiring students from reaching their full personal, professional and earning potential.
+But through careful budgeting and planning, funding your course and continuing to meet your existing commitments, it can be relatively stress free.

-Today, you don’t have to go to university full time in order to gain your postgraduate degree.
-Higher education can now be as flexible as you are.
-You can choose to study online, offline, compressed blended, part time or full time.
+Today, you don’t have to go to university full-time in order to gain your postgraduate degree.
+Higher education can now be as flexible as you need it to be.
+You can choose to study online, offline, compressed blended, part-time or full-time.
 This flexibility in courses doesn’t just suit ongoing commitments such as family or work, but can also have a positive benefit on your finances.
-By working online or part-time you can stay in employment whilst completing your Master’s degree, giving you an income whilst you study, like our LLB (Hons) student, Richard Wing.
+By working online or part-time you can stay in employment while completing your master’s degree, giving you an income whilst you study, like our LLB (Hons) student, Richard Wing.

 In addition to flexible study options, there are other solutions to help you fund your postgraduate degree.
 Student or bank loans, bursaries, budgeting and trusts can all help.
 Here we take a quick look at some of the options open to you.